gemini-cli-extensions/cloud-sql-mysql/README.md

 ## Usage Examples

-Interact with MySQL using natural language right from your IDE:
+Interact with MySQL using natural language:

 * **Explore Schemas and Data:**
   * "Show me all tables in the 'orders' database."